-When you do a nearshore hire in Latin America, it is highly recommended and extremely beneficial to the relationship if you fly your Latin America staff out once, twice a year.
-This could be to meet with clients, to meet with your team, especially for any year-end planning, Christmas parties, things like that.
+When you do a nearshore hire in Latin America, it is highly recommended and extremely beneficial to the relationship if you fly your Latin American staff out once or twice a year.
+This could be to meet with clients, to meet with your team, and especially for any year-end planning, Christmas parties, and things like that.
 It’s a great idea to have them out.
-When you go to arrange that travel, which you’ll find is actually pretty easy to do, the one sort of wrinkle in the whole thing is you will need to sometimes arrange visas for your nearshore staff.
+When you go to arrange that travel, which you’ll find is actually pretty easy to do, the one sort of wrinkle in the whole thing is you will sometimes need to arrange visas for your nearshore staff.

 Latin American developers, by and large, frequently already have US visas.
 That’s something I’ve discovered.
-So, certainly that’s something to ask about during interviews and check into.
-But, quite frequently, they have US visas, they’ve been to the US and it’s no problem whatsoever, you can just book them a ticket and they can just come out.
+So, certainly, that’s something to ask about during interviews and something to check into.
+But, quite frequently, they have US visas, they’ve been to the US, and it’s no problem whatsoever.
+That means you can just book them a ticket and they can just come out.

-However, if they don’t have a visa they’re going to need to apply for one.
+However, if they don’t have a visa, they’re going to need to apply for one.
 Chile is the only Latin American country which is visa-free to the US.
-So, unless you hired a developer in Chile, which I highly recommend, it’s a great country, you’re going to need to get them a US visa.
+So, unless you hired a developer from Chile, which I highly recommend, it’s a great country, you’re going to need to get them a US visa.

-Your developer should be more familiar with the process and be able to prepare all the paperwork and everything.
+Your developer will likely be more familiar with the process than you are and will be able to prepare all the paperwork and everything for you.

-Customarily, you will cover the costs, which are generally about a 150 bucks to apply.
+Customarily, you will cover the costs, which is generally about $150 to apply.
 You also, most likely, need to provide your developer with some paperwork to prove that you are going to be covering their expenses during the trip.
-This includes covering their travel costs, lodging costs and taking care of any emergencies that might occur along the way, medical challenges, things like that.
-And so you’ll probably need to prepare a letter and provide that to your developer so they can bring that to the embassy when they apply for the visa.
+This includes covering their travel costs, lodging costs, and taking care of any emergencies that might occur along the way, including medical challenges and things like that.
+You’ll probably need to prepare a letter and provide it to your developer so they can bring it to the embassy when they apply for a visa.

 By and large, things go smoothly, the visas are approved and so forth.
-There are definitely some challenged countries where it happens less frequently, but by and large it usually goes pretty smoothly.
+There are definitely some challenging countries where it happens less frequently, but by and large, it usually goes pretty smoothly.
 Make sure you start the process at least three months prior to the event you’re hoping to have your developer attend.

-In more challenging cases you can assist the process by sending a notarized letter documenting your intentions and making yourself available.
+In more challenging cases, you can aid the process by sending a notarized letter documenting your intentions and making yourself available.
 This is in case the embassy wants to contact you and verify that you’re going to take responsibility for this individual while they’re traveling.

 The primary thing that needs to be proven is that the developer is well established in their home country.
-This means that he/she has a family, has loans, has perhaps a house, a car, things like that, that just would indicate that they’re not really motivated to skip out on their visa and stay in the US once they get there.
+This means that he/she has a family, has loans, perhaps has a house, a car and other things like that, that would indicate they’re not really motivated to skip out on their visa and stay in the US once they get here.